Jacksonville Sheriff's Office: Jacksonville Sheriff's Office: 1968–present

 In 1967 a mandate was given by residents of Jacksonville and Duval County with 65 percent of the votes cast in favor of consolidating the city (Jacksonville Police Department) and county governments (Duval County Sheriff's Office).
-On October 1, 1968, the two governmental bodies were replaced with "a single unified government", the new organization, the Office of the Sheriff – Jacksonville Police, paralleled the name of the new jurisdiction.
-The four other municipalities within Duval County retained their own police departments.
+On October 1, 1968, the two governmental bodies were replaced with "a single unified government".
+The new organization, the Office of the Sheriff – Jacksonville Police, paralleled the name of the new jurisdiction.
+The four other municipalities within Duval County (Jacksonville Beach, Atlantic Beach, Neptune Beach and Baldwin) retained their own police departments.
 However, the Baldwin city council voted to disband their police department by 2007; at midnight on March 13, 2006, the sheriff's office took over responsibility of police services.

 Starting in the late 1980s, the agency adopted the Glock 17 9×19mm pistol as their sidearm.
 The agency still issues Glock 17s as the sidearm.

 On June 2, 2022, Mike Williams announced his retirement a year prior to the end of his second term.
 He moved his residence to nearby Nassau County in 2021 despite a Jacksonville Charter rule that requires elected officials to live in Duval County.
-Williams considered filing suit to challenge the law but decided against it.
+Williams considered filing suit to challenge the law, but decided against it.
 Public criticism that the leader of law enforcement was violating the rules forced Williams to make a choice.
-Williams stated that his last day would be June 10.
+He stated that his last day would be June 10.
 Undersheriff Pat Ivey was appointed by Governor Ron DeSantis to replace Williams, and was sworn in on June 11, 2022.
 A special election was held August 23.
 No candidate received 50% of the vote, so a runoff was held on November 8, 2022.
 T.K.
 Waters (R) beat Lakesha Burton (D) 55%-45% on the November 8th election.
 Waters was sworn in on Sunday, November 20, 2022, in front of his church congregation.
+Waters was unopposed in the spring 2023 municipal election.